Fadekemi29/Fadekemi29.github.io/README.md

 ## ABOUT ME

 Hello!
 I'm Fadekemi Adefemi, a Data Analyst passionate about turning numbers into meaningful insights.
 I enjoy exploring data, spotting patterns, and helping teams make smarter, more informed decisions.
 I have developed a strong foundation in data analytics and visualization.
 My experience includes working on projects that involve creating dashboards, generating reports, and analyzing trends that matter to stakeholders.
 I’m a curious problem-solver with a fast learning curve and a strong interest in business intelligence and analytics.
-I love working with data and am excited to keep making impact in this field especially as part of a collaborative team
+I am excited to keep making impact in this field especially as part of a collaborative team

 ## TECHNICAL SKILLS
 Technical Skills: